cfe-lab/Kive/INSTALL.md

     # SCHEDULING
     FastSchedule=1
     SchedulerType=sched/builtin

-Kive requires three slurm partitions (job queues) of differing priority to be defined in order to work.
-On startup Kive (look for the code in using kive/fleet/slurmlib.py slurm_is_alive()), Kive will check the slurm configuration.
+By default, Kive requires three slurm partitions (job queues) of differing priority to be defined in order to work.
+On startup, Kive will check the slurm configuration.

- a) If there are exactly three slurm partitions defined overall, Kive will attempt to use these
-    regardless of their name and proceed to step c)
+1. If there are exactly three slurm partitions defined overall, Kive will attempt to use these regardless of their name and proceed to step 3.
- b) If there are more than three slurm partitions defined overall, Kive will only select
-    those whose name begins with 'kive' and proceed to step c)
+2. If there are more than three slurm partitions defined overall, Kive will only select those whose name begins with 'kive' and proceed to step 3.
    NOTE: This allows the definition of slurm partitions on a computer installation to be used for other, non-kive purposes, e.g. for general computation.
- c) The three selected partitions must be in the 'up' state and be of different priority.
+3. The three selected partitions must be in the 'up' state and be of different priority.
    The values of the priorities chosen does not matter.
 Kive always submits jobs to slurm with an explicit partition name, so the default partition definition has no impact on Kive's behaviour.

 As an example, the following lines define four slurm queues, three of which will be used by Kive, and a fourth default one can be used for general purpose computation.
 In this way, no more